Rulzyushan/Building-a-Data-Warehouse/README.md

 - Normalization increases the number of tables and joins.
 In contrast, denormalization reduces the number of tables and join.
 - Disk space is wasted in denormalization because same data is stored in different places.
 On the contrary, disk space is optimized in a normalized table.
 - Normalization and denormalization are useful according to the situation.
 Normalization is used when the faster insertion, deletion and update anomalies, and data consistency are necessarily required.
 On the other hand, Denormalization is used when the faster search is more important and to optimize the read performance.
 It also lessens the overheads created by over-normalized data or complicated table joins.

+### **Star schema design**

+Star schema is a dimensional modeling design technique adopted by relational data warehouses.
+- Dimension tables describe the entities relevant to your organization and analytics requirements.
+Broadly, they represent the things that you model.
+Things could be products, people, places, or any other concept, including date and time.
+For more information and design best practices, see Dimension tables in this series.
+- Fact tables store measurements associated with observations or events.
+They can store sales orders, stock balances, exchange rates, temperature readings, and more.
+Fact tables contain dimension keys together with granular values that can be aggregated.
+For more information and design best practices, see Fact tables in this series.

+A star schema design is optimized for analytic query workloads.
+For this reason, it's considered a prerequisite for enterprise Power BI semantic models.
+Analytic queries are concerned with filtering, grouping, sorting, and summarizing data.
+Fact data is summarized within the context of filters and groupings of the related dimension tables.